Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

 For a given $\Ab$, 2DPP focuses on minimizing the number of distinct residues $(\pi_{C}(j)-\pi_{R}(i)) \bmod n$.
-When the sparsity pattern is (almost) \emph{circulant},~\cite{RichterRocha2017} demonstrated that its symmetric graph exhibits smooth, low-frequency eigenmodes.
-In their theoretical model, the exact eigenvectors corresponding to the second and third largest eigenvalues place vertices on (or near) a circle, with the polar angle correlating with the latent cyclic coordinate.
-However, the noise in real-life matrices can significantly perturb the eigenspectrum.
-Therefore, as detailed in Alg.~\ref{alg:eigen-angle-order}, we tried to implement a more robust variant: we extract the top $nev$ eigenvectors and evaluate their pair combinations.
-By sorting the rows and columns by the polar angle for each pair and selecting the permutation that yields the fewest resulting wraparound diagonals, we reliably recover the latent structure.
+When $\Ab$'s sparsity pattern is (almost) \emph{circulant}, Richter and Rocha demonstrated that its symmetric graph exhibits smooth, low-frequency eigenmodes~\cite{RichterRocha2017}.
+In their theoretical model, the eigenvectors corresponding to the 2nd and 3rd largest eigenvalues place vertices on a circle, with the polar angle correlating with the latent cyclic coordinate.
 This fits perfectly with the 2DPP problem, as we fit the randomly dispersed nonzeros of a matrix to a few circular diagonals.
 Hence, {\sc EigenOrder} can be a strong initializer for 2DPP at the cost of extracting a small set of top eigenvectors and performing a fast combinatorial evaluation.

-As a preliminary experiment, we generate synthetic matrices to test the performance of {\sc EigenOrder} by first creating symmetric matrices with only a few full diagonals.
-To incur {\em noise}, we remove each edge of the implied graph with $p$ probability.
-We then randomly permute the rows and columns of this almost circulant matrix.
-A good algorithm for 2DPP should find the inverse of these permutations and revert the nonzeros to their original diagonals.
-As stated in Alg.~\ref{alg:eigen-angle-order}, {\sc EigenOrder} leverages eigenvectors to generate coordinates, which, when plotted on the $xy$-plane, are expected to yield circular structures.
-As Fig.~\ref{fig:plotssynth} shows, the structure becomes a perfect circle when the diagonals are full.
-On the contrary, a thick, noisy border appears when $p$ increases.

-In Figure~\ref{fig:plotssynth}, the points corresponding to the rows/columns of the symmetric circulant matrix are colored based on their initial order; the colours red and blue are used for the first and the last rows/columns, respectively, in the original matrix.
-Hence, the same colour is used for the same row/column at each of the three sub-figures.
-The perfect circle with $0\%$ noise and the scattering of the colours with positive noise show that although {\sc EigenOrder} is a perfect algorithm with no noise, even with a $10\%$ alteration of the nonzeros, the initial ordering is perturbed drastically and not easy to regenerate based on the angular information.

-\if 0 When this idea is extended to everyday matrices, we can see a correlation that matrices that emit this circular behaviour in their eigenvalue plots are more responsive to our optimization algorithm.
-In Figure~\ref{fig:plots}, the matrix on the left appears to be more fitted (as much as one arbitrary matrix can be) to a circular nature than the one on the right.
-The matrix on the left had 587 diagonals at the start, which got reduced to 260 ( 45\%) with our optimizer.
-The one on the right, however, only got reduced to 378 from 453 ( 17\%)
+However, the noise in real-life matrices significantly perturbs the eigenspectrum.
+Since it is closely related to 2DPP, and the current treatment is too sensitive to noise, we keep the content in the Appendix.